MainulDip/KotlinEveryday/kotlin-basic-107-advanced.md

 ### Sealed class and Constructor:
 A sealed class itself is always an abstract class, and as a result, can't be instantiated directly.
 It may contain or inherit constructors.
-These constructors aren't for creating instances of the sealed class itself but for its subclasses.
+These constructors aren't for creating instances of the sealed class itself but for its subclasses....

 ```kotlin
 sealed class Error(val message: String) {